MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/overview.md

 Hosters and tenants interact with SPF as follows:

 -	Hosting providers use the Administration service to allocate networking bandwidth, disk space, and servers, which together represent the private cloud to tenants.
-- Tenants represents a customer with asset on the hoster system.
+- Tenants represent a customer with asset on the hoster system.
 Tenants consume and manage services that the hosting provider has offered to them.
 Each tenant has their own administrators, applications, scripts, and other tools.
 -	A hosting provider manages the resources that each tenant has available to it.
 The hoster has an existing frontend portal, which all tenants can use.
 -	Tenant services are provisioned to self-service users by tenant administrators in the form of virtual machine networks, virtual machines, virtual hardware, and cloud infrastructure.
 -	The hoster allocates fabric resources into a stamp.
 Tenant resources can be allocated to stamps in whatever manner is appropriate to the hoster.
 Resources may be divided across several stamps (defined collection of resources).